GSA/Section508.gov/_pages/acquisition/2020-10-21-buy-solicitation-review-tool.md

   * A portal for agency SMEs to perform manual reviews of flagged solicitations
   * Trending data of flagged solicitations by agency and government-wide

-## **Benefits of SRT**
+## Benefits of SRT

-As federal acquisition staff needs to ensure that ICT solicitation documents include Section 508 requirements.
+Federal acquisition staff needs to ensure that ICT solicitation documents include Section 508 requirements.
 The SRT will make it easier to find those solicitations that have been identified as either compliant or non-compliant by:

+  * Providing pre-publication support for ICT solicitation review via the upload tool
-  * Automating the review process
+  * Automating the review process of published solicitations
   * Ensuring accessibility requirements are properly defined in ICT solicitations
-  * Influencing training offerings
+  * Informing the need for Section 508 training offerings
   * Supporting IT Accessibility PMs
   * Improving GSA's ability to support agencies
   * Providing timely analytics